CDLUC3/ezid/templates/doc/apidoc.2.rst

 group; and each group belongs to one realm.
 Permission to create identifiers is governed by the namespaces (or "shoulders") that have been assigned to a user by an EZID administrator.
-But once created, permission to subsequently modify an identifier is governed solely by the identifier's ownership.
-An identifier may be modified only by its owner, with two exceptions:
+But once created, permission to subsequently update an identifier is governed solely by the identifier's ownership.
+An identifier may be updated only by its owner, with two exceptions:

 - **Proxies**.
 A user (the "proxied user") may name another EZID user